A group is more than the collection of individuals, and a system is more than the sum of its parts.

 This Train-the-Trainer course takes place within the frame of the Climate-KIC Network of Climate Coaches.
 Interested to learn more about the Network of Coaches?
 Have a look here.

-- Insight into applying systems innovation mindset and tools in multi-stakeholder environments to better understand stakeholder needs;
+- applying systems innovation mindset and tools in multi-stakeholder settings;

-- Methods to create a safe working and learning environment to unlock collective creativity and foster emergence;
+- creating a safe working and learning environment to unlock collective creativity and foster emergence;

-- Insight into managing challenges such as resistance to change, disengagement, loud voices, opposing interests and power imbalances;
+- managing facilitation challenges such as resistance to change, disengagement, loud voices, opposing positions and power imbalances;

-- An ability to design adaptive but goal-oriented group processes that build bridges between different stakeholders and move participants from individual to collective agency;
+- designing adaptive but goal-oriented group processes that build alignment between stakeholders and move them from individual to collective agency;

 Liga Efeja Libiete

 Liga Efeja Libiete is a facilitator and coach who supports the development of organisations and networks in areas of strategy, process design and program development.
-Having worked in NGO management, advocacy and climate policy, she last settled to develop one of the leading innovation and prototyping hubs in the Baltics, RTU Design Factory.
-Now focusing on learning experience design and systems change, Liga has worked in Climate-KIC programs since 2016, including repeatedly being a Pioneers and Journey coach.
+Having worked internationally in NGO management, advocacy and climate policy, she last settled to develop one of the now leading innovation and prototyping hubs in the Baltics, RTU Design Factory.
+An experiential learning trainer since 2007 and currently a systems practitioner, Liga has worked in Climate-KIC programs since 2016.

 EIT Climate-KIC is Europe 2019s largest public-private innovation partnership, working together to address the challenge of climate change.
 It drives innovation in climate change through creative partnerships large and small, local and global, between the private, public and academic sectors.
 All Climate-KIC partners bring their industry experience to the community and are connected through the centers across Europe.